13 Authentic Mexican Bread Recipes to Bake at Home

 2. Niño Envuelto

 Niño Envuelto, which translates literally as “swaddled baby,” is a classic cake featuring a light sponge rolled around a sweet filling, usually strawberry preserves.
-The cake is then covered with more strawberry marmalade and shredded coconut.

-Niño Envuelto is a festive treat often made for and enjoyed during special occasions, but you can also find them sliced, which reveals a beautiful pinwheel pattern, in Mexican bakeries.
+People often make and enjoy Niño Envuelto as a festive treat during special occasions, like baby and bridal showers, but you can also find them sliced, which reveals a beautiful pinwheel pattern, in Mexican bakeries.

 3. Mirror Mexican Cookies (Espejos)